Plainsong and Medieval Music Society: Plainsong and Medieval Music

 The PMMS publishes the academic journal Plainsong and Medieval Music (PMM; or Plainsong & Medieval Music) twice a year.
 It is published by Cambridge University Press, with a scope that covers medieval music, and plainchant from the Middle Ages to the present.
 Renamed in 1992, it is a continuation of the Journal of the Plainsong & Mediaeval Music Society (1978–1990).
 The journal consists of new scholarship, book reviews and both an annual bibliography and discography concerning chant-related publications and recordings.
-Its current editors are Catherine A. Bradley of the University of Ohio and Daniel J. DiCenso of the College of the Holy Cross.
+Its current editors are Catherine A. Bradley of the University of Cambridge and Daniel J. DiCenso of the College of the Holy Cross.

 The more frequently cited articles of the journal include: